podinate/podinate/docs/docs/getting-started/quick-start.md

 ```bash
 podinate get projects
 ```
-This will show a pretty table of your projects with only one entry: `Quick Start`.
+This will show a table of your projects with only one entry: `Quick Start`.
 Let's set that as the default for your project.

 ```bash
 echo "project: quick-start" > podinate.yaml